selimmh/weather-app/README.md

 # weather-app
-weather app prototype with dark and light mode
+iOS Weather app prototype with dark and light mode